Jermain Defoe: 2017

 After over three years away from international football, Defoe was recalled to the England squad in March 2017 by manager Gareth Southgate for a friendly match against Germany and a 2018 FIFA World Cup qualifying match against Lithuania.
 On 26 March, Defoe returned to the first team, against Lithuania.
 Ahead of captain, Joe Hart, Defoe led the team onto the pitch with terminally ill child, Bradley Lowery, a Sunderland supporter who suffered from neuroblastoma.
 England won the match 2–0 with Defoe scoring the first goal.

 Influences and goal celebrations

 In a 2018 interview with Sky Sports, Defoe spoke about the influence of former Arsenal striker Ian Wright on his career, which included being inspired by his goal celebrations.
 He explained that his own favourite celebration is outstretching both arms straight, before stating when scoring a goal "you just want to go mad".

 Coaching career

 On 12 August 2022, Defoe returned to Tottenham Hotspur as club ambassador and an academy coach.
 Appointed as coach of the under-18's, Defoe said he aims to inspire more black coaches and managers.
+He left the role in July 2024 to concentrate on a managerial career.